chrismamo1/ppx_blob/README.md

 TODO
 ----

- - Allow constraints to be placed on the parameters which will be accepted when using the runtime netblob ppx, e.g. `[%netblob { runtime = "https://github.com/search" ; parameters = ["utf8"; "q"]}`
+ - Allow constraints to be placed on which parameters will be accepted when using the runtime netblob ppx, e.g. `[%netblob { runtime = "https://github.com/search" ; parameters = ["utf8"; "q"]}`
+ - Allow the user to place more security constraints when fetching a string at compile time